Sagittal/sagittal-calculator/README.md

 To see a list of available scripts, run `npm run`.

-If you see a script you're interested in, learn its options with `npm run [script name] -- --help`.
+If you see a script you're interested in, learn its options with `npm run [script] -- --help`.

 ### Additional helpful setup